Am0rphous/Awesome/Raspberry Pi.md

   - [Installation on Docker](https://www.home-assistant.io/docs/installation/docker/)

 ## Magic Mirror repos
+- [Alexyak's Camera Module](https://github.com/alexyak/camera) - The camera module allows you to display a webcamera video feed on your MagicMirror.
 - [MMM-AVStock](https://github.com/lavolp3/MMM-AVStock) -  MagicMirror module for displaying stock price with Alphavantage API.
 - [MMM-AlexaControl](https://github.com/JoChef2/MMM-AlexaControl) -  Control your MagicMirror with Alexa.
 - [MMM-BackgroundSlideshow](https://github.com/darickc/MMM-BackgroundSlideshow) - Show a slideshow of images in the background.
 Great for a photo frame from instead of a mirror.